Effective Latent Differential Equation Models via Attention and Multiple Shooting: Discussion and Limitations

 \section{Discussion and Limitations}

-Our research centered around two critical enhancements to the basic GOKU-net model: the implementation of a basic attention mechanism and the application of the multiple shooting method.
-Independently, these modifications substantially improved the model's performance on both the reconstruction and forecast tasks.
-The multiple shooting training method was found to yield the most significant improvement.
-In particular, GOKU-UI, a composite of both enhancements, showcased the best overall performance.
-In particular, during the evaluation of the synthetic dataset, the GOKU-UI demonstrated remarkable efficiency with respect to training data.
-It achieved comparable performance with a mere 150 training samples, as when using 16 times that amount, and outperformed all other baseline models even when they used 32-fold larger training sets.
+Our research focused on two key enhancements to the baseline GOKU-net model: the addition of a basic attention mechanism and the implementation of a multiple shooting method.
+Independently, each of these modifications tended to improve the model's performance in both reconstruction and forecast tasks.
+The use of multiple shooting yielded the most substantial improvement.
+In particular, GOKU-UI, a composite of both enhancements, exhibited the best overall performance.
+During the evaluation on the synthetic dataset, GOKU-UI demonstrated remarkable efficiency with respect to the training data.
+With just 300 training samples, the model achieved performance comparable to when it used 16 times as many samples.
+Additionally, with a mere 150 training samples, it outperformed all other single shooting baseline models, even when those had employed training sets 32 times larger (Figure \ref{fig:hopf}).
+In the case of the empirical dataset, compared to the original GOKU-nets, GOKU-UI managed to accurately capture the complex brain dynamics, achieving a five-fold reduction in reconstruction error, and surpassing all baseline methods in the forecast task up to 15 seconds beyond the reconstruction limit (Figure \ref{fig:fMRI}).

-Furthermore, we implemented GOKU-nets in the Julia programming language, which broadened the capabilities of the model.
-It helped overcome the initial limitation to Ordinary Differential Equations (ODEs) and facilitated the use of a wider range of differential equation classes (e.g., SDEs), as well as alternative advanced solvers and sensitivities algorithms.
-The unique SciML ecosystem of the Julia language proved to be a potent and effective tool for research at the intersection of dynamical systems and machine learning.
+Furthermore, we implemented GOKU-nets in the Julia Programming Language, which broadened the capabilities of the model.
+It helped overcome the initial limitation to Ordinary Differential Equations (ODEs) and facilitated the use of a wider range of differential equation classes (e.g., SDEs), as well as alternative advanced solvers and sensitivity algorithms.
+The unique SciML ecosystem of the Julia Language proved to be a potent and effective tool for research at the intersection of dynamical systems and machine learning.